Sin-tel/halfband/README.md

 The FIR comes with preset coefficients for 19, 31, 47 and 63 taps.

+Currently does not use any SIMD intrinsics, but code is written in a way that allows for decent auto-vectorization.
+Benchmarks show it is plenty fast: a single stage takes ~1 μs to process a buffer of 1024 samples.

 ## TODO

 * Provide presets for IIR (see `hiir/oversampling.txt`)
 * Design FIR filters given some transition bandwidth
+* Implement IIR Hilbert filters
 * Currently IIR only works with an even number of coefficients